- Back pain trial

 Back pain trial

-A major clinical study has shown that lessons in the Alexander Technique lead to significant long-term benefit for people with chronic low back pain.
+A major clinical study has shown that one-to-one lessons in the Alexander Technique lead to significant long-term benefit for people with chronic low back pain.
 After one year, compared with people who received usual GP care, those who had taken 24 Alexander lessons had significantly:

 - less back pain (3 days of pain per month versus 21 days)